 Copy files from your desktop to kvm3 and vise versa using scp command:

 This tool lets you copy files and directories between a local host and a remote host.

-Install rsync on your desktop:
+Install rsync on both your desktop and kvm3:

 Option a stands for archive (preserve links and timestamps); v is for verbose and z is for data compression when sending-receiving.

 Since you have fully functioning SSH on kvm3, you can get rid of ftp servers.
 The easiest way to accomplish it is by stopping and disabling the master service, inetd:

 Make sure port tcp/21 is not open by running